amineyarman/vue-kinesis/README.md

 # March 2024: The project has been on standby for a while now.
 But good news!
 I'm working on a brand new version, more robust, with better documentation and more features!
+What's in preparation:
+- Rewriting everything in TS
+- New interactions
+- A detailed documentation
+- A vanilla TS version

 # vue-kinesis